 Studio Ghibli Museum in Mitaka, Japan is a tribute to anime films, and the technical & creative process of animation.
 This review covers whether it’s worth the time, money & effort to visit, plus tips for buying tickets.
-We also discuss the current coronavirus closure.
-We won’t bury the lede–it’s one of the best things to do in Tokyo, regardless of whether you love My Neighbor Totoro, Spirited Away, Princess Mononoke, or Hayao Miyazaki’s other movies.
-(Updated April 21, 2020.)
+This is one of the best things to do in Tokyo, regardless of whether you love My Neighbor Totoro, Spirited Away, Princess Mononoke, or Hayao Miyazaki’s other movies.
+(Updated July 8, 2021.)

 One of the first things you need to know about Ghibli Museum is that you must buy tickets in advance–they are not sold at the museum.
 It’s one of the toughest tickets to score for foreign visitors (presumably, anyone reading this blog) due to the Ghibli Museum selling a limited number of tickets each day.
 If you’re already on your trip, we want to share that up front so this post doesn’t get you excited about something you might not be able to do.

 I’m not entirely sure of all the ins and outs when it comes to purchasing tickets.
 I know the easiest option for foreign visitors for whom the Ghibli Museum is a must-do is to do the guided JTB Tour that includes bus transit from downtown Tokyo or purchase Last Minute Ghibli Museum Tickets from Voyagin.
 The downside to both of these options is they are $50+ per person, and the tickets to the museum themselves only cost ~$10/person.
 However, if you don’t have a contact in Japan, these may be your only options.